CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 of {{RFC5321}}.  {{RFC6531}} defines the following ABNF rules for Mailbox whose parts are modified for internationalization: `Local-part`, `Dot-string`, `Quoted-string`, `QcontentSMTP`, `Domain`, and `Atom`.
-In particular, `Local-part` was updated to also support UTF8-non- ascii.
-UTF8-non-ascii was described by Section 3.1 of {{!RFC6532}}.
+In particular, `Local-part` was updated to also support UTF8-non-ascii.
+UTF8-non-ascii was described by Section 3.1 of
-Also, domain was extended to support U-labels, as defined in
+{{!RFC6532}}.
+Also, domain was extended to support U-labels, as defined in {{RFC5890}}.
-{{RFC5890}}.

 This document further refines internationalized Mailbox ABNF rules as described in {{RFC6531}} and calls this SmtpUTF8Mailbox.
 In